Return to Title 4 Policy

 Post-Withdrawal Disbursement (PWD)

 In compliance with federal regulations, an evaluation will be done to determine if all eligible aid had been disbursed as of the withdrawal date.
 If not, and the student meets the federal criteria for a PWD, the student will be notified of their eligibility within 30 days of determining the student’s date of withdrawal.
-After being notified of PWD eligibility, students must reply if they wish to accept the post withdrawal disbursement.
+After being notified of PWD eligibility, students must reply if they wish to accept the post withdrawal disbursement of loans.
+Any grant funds will be automatically applied to student account.
 A PWD would first be used toward any outstanding charges before any funds are returned to you.
 If no response is received within approximately two weeks of notification, the award will be canceled.

 Student Notification of Repayment